-MED 512 | Technology for the Classroom | Total Credit Hours: (2)
+MED 512 | Assistive Technology for All Learners | Total Credit Hours: (2)

 This class investigates the integration of technology into the classroom to assist learning and communication for all students.
 It explores technology use to enrich learning, teaching, and assessment, as well as its use to engage and connect learners.
 Discussions also focus on equity and on current issues and trends.
 Prerequisite: none